swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 >
 > In the Jupyter notebook page are you currently in command or edit mode?
 > Switch between the modes.
-> Use the shortcuts to generate a new cell
+> Use the shortcuts to generate a new cell.
 > Use the shortcuts to delete a cell
 >
 > > ## Solution
 > >
-> > Command mode has a grey boarder and Edit mode has a green border
+> > Command mode has a grey boarder and Edit mode has a green border.
-> > Use "esc" and "Enter" to switch between modes
+> > Use "esc" and "Enter" to switch between modes.
 > > You need to be in command mode (Hit "esc" if your cell is green).
 Type "B" or "A".
 > > You need to be in command mode (Hit "esc" if your cell is green).
 Type "X".
 > >